bzigus/Slothpixel-JVM/README.md

 [Scala](https://github.com/mew/Slothpixel-JVM/tree/master/src/test/scala/zone/nora/slothpixel/example/scala)
 (as of right now, the Scala ones are the most complete).

-You can add the library to your project via [Jitpack](https://jitpack.io/#mew/slothpixel-jvm/).
-It should work well with any JVM language (just note that it is targeted towards JDK 8).
+~~You can add the library to your project via [Jitpack](https://jitpack.io/#mew/slothpixel-jvm/).
+It should work well with any JVM language (just note that it is targeted towards JDK 8).~~ Won't build lol.
+Use the [Releases Page](https://github.com/mew/Slothpixel-JVM/releases) for now.